 3. Soundavo PMX-3300

 This device comes with 10 different outlets and a voltmeter display.
-Furthermore, it features a pullout retractable LED light along with multi-stage noise filtering.
+Furthermore, it features a pullout retractable LED light and multi-stage noise filtering.
 But it doesn’t come with a USB charging port.

 The filtration that it comes with keeps electricity noise at bay, and it also comes with an automatic reverse power-off sequence for enhanced protection.
 It has a sturdy metal design that makes it a pretty durable option.